Fortyseven/ircawp/README.md

 ## Notes

--   You will need to judge for yourself whether your hardware available is good enough to run an LLM a chat bot.
+-   You will need to judge for yourself whether your hardware available is good enough to run an LLM chat bot.
 By default this runs on the CPU, and I get some reasonable speeds.
 But you have to understand that this is a very computationally expensive process and it is not _streaming_ the response.
 So you have to wait for the entire inference to complete before the bot posts it back to the channel.
 This can be between a few seconds, or a few minutes, depending on your hardware and the size of the model you're using.

 -   This bot was designed for **small-scale** use by a handful of people.
 It will queue up requests and respond to them in order.
 If you have a large channel with a lot of people eager to talk to the bot, you may want to consider a different solution.
 Or maybe not.
 I don't know.
 I'm not your dad.
 (Unless you're my kid, in which case, I'm going out for a pack of cigs.
 Don't wait up.)